openlawteam/tribute-contracts/docs/adapters/Configuration.md

 ## Adapter description and scope

-The Configuration adapter manages storing and retrieving per-DAO settings required by shared adapters.
+The Configuration adapter manages storing and retrieving per-DAO settings required by unitd adapters.

-Some adapters have configurable settings which must be stored for each DAO instance that uses the shared adapter.
+Some adapters have configurable settings which must be stored for each DAO instance that uses the unitd adapter.

 ## Workflows